 This one is optional, but many people enjoy having a grain included in their patty to offer texture and to balance out the amino acid profile of the legumes to create a complete protein.
 Cooked rice is probably the most popular option, but rolled oats, cooked barley, farro and sorghum also work well.

 3. Decide on a Binder

 You will definitely need some sort of binding food to keep all your delicious ingredients stuck together to form the perfect patty.
 Some popular binders include ground flax, chia powder and ground psyllium husks.

 4. Pump Up the Greens

 Your veggie burger is an ideal place to get nutritionally creative.
 You can add small amounts of virtually any type of finely chopped vegetable—from onions to kale to red bell pepper (or all three!).
-It's also a great place to add in a superfood green powder like Navitas Organics Superfood+ Greens Blend or wheatgrass to maximize your nutrient density.
+It's also a great place to add in a superfood green powder like Navitas Organics Superfood+ Greens Blend to maximize your nutrient density.

 5. Select Your Spices

 A little goes a long way, but just like a regular burger, you'll want to apply some seasoning to the patty before cooking.
 Savory spices like chili, cumin and garlic are just a few options that can take your burger to the next level.

 6. Perfect Your Technique

 There are two schools of thought to making veggie burgers: one is to blend everything down into a homogeneous mixture, while the other is to leave the burger more textural, and letting the binders do their magic.
 Either way, once you form your mixture into patties, all that's left to do is to fire up the grill (or heat up the skillet), brush some oil on both sides of the patty, and cook until well seared.
 Serve with all your favorite trimmings and enjoy!